 How can we get involved?

-With the COVID-19 pandemic still upon us, we need to step up and build our resources to better serve the domestic worker community which remains one of the most vulnerable to the pandemic.
+We need to step up and build our resources to better serve the domestic worker community which remains one of the most vulnerable to the pandemic.

 We are investing further time and resources in strengthening and developing beneficiary programmes, technology and infrastructure, and personnel capacity, to better serve the needs of the community.
 We hope the Hong Kong community will double down on their support in every possible way as we seek to provide some semblance of certainty in an uncertain time – head here to pledge your support.
 To stay updated with our future activities and ways to get involved by signing up for our newsletter.